-What a wonderful time I had in Sydney, catching up with my family, meeting my new great nephew, seeing old friends and making new ones.
+What a wonderful time I had on my Sydney trip, catching up with my family, meeting my new great nephew, seeing old friends and making new ones.
 Not to mention the exhibitions, festivals, beaches, mountains, food and wine!

 One of the highlights of my trip to Sydney was catching up with an old friend, spending time in the Blue Mountains and meeting new friends.
 One of these was Graham Hallett, a very talented artist and a lovely man.
 I was lucky enough to be in the mountains when Grahams’ new exhibition was opening at the Lost Bear Gallery in Katoomba.
 It looked wonderful… strong vibrant colours and clean, clear lines and I very much admire his work.
 The exhibition opening was fun and a chance to have a good look at Grahams work and the gallery.
 The after party was even more fun!
 Graham kindly gave me permission to use one of his images here, “Shelter.”

 Graham also kindly played tour guide on a couple of occasions and took me to some truly beautiful places.
 I had forgotten how spectacular the Blue Mountains are, and one of my favourite places was Sublime Point.
 Perfect time of day and weather to be here.
 Graham is very knowledgeable on the area, and seems to know every little nook and cranny.

 I also finally got the chance to see my good friend Michael Mandelcs‘ latest public sculpture, Phantom Falls at the Katoomba Cultural Centre.
 I had seen it in photos but to actually be there looking at it, seeing the textures, how it gently sways was wonderful and I am in awe of this mans work.
 To have Michael explain the creation of it to me and see the drawings, models and the work and preparation involved was an added bonus.
 He is also represented by the Lost Bear Gallery, Katoomba.